 In September of 1997, Jennie went on to become a member of New Faith M.B.
 Church still under the leadership of Rev. Dr. Howard Randolph for twenty-two years.
 As her health began to decline, she was unable to attend service.

 On January 2, 2020, at 5:54 P.M., God leaned over and whispered in Jennie’s ear, and it’s time to come home my beautiful angel, your work down here is done.
 You’ve fought a good fight, come home my good and faithful servant.

 Jennie leaves to cherish her fond memories; two sons, Jeffrey Price of Chicago, IL, Timothy Smith of Chicago, IL; two daughters, Patricia Tucker of Greenville, S.C., and Sattoria (John) King, Jr. of Chicago, IL; one sister, Margarette Hill of Chicago, IL; ten grandchildren, Laqia Land of Greenville, SC, Jacquette (James) Jones of Chicago, IL, Marqita (Koyette) Miles of Riverside, CA, Rarrshawn Bell of Chicago, IL, Cortez (Thomasiina) of Kansas, MO, Arielle (Anthony) Copeland of Simpsonville, SC, Jasime Price of Chicago, IL, Justine (Ariele) Price, Chicago, IL, Wayne Tucker, Jr. of Greenville, SC, Caleb Tucker of Greenville, SC; sixteen great grandchildren and a host of great nieces, nephews and cousins.

-To send flowers to Jennie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jennie Crawford, please visit our floral store.